neondatabase/website/content/docs/guides/read-replica-laravel.md

 ---
 title: Use Neon read replicas with Laravel Database Manager
-subtitle: Scale your application with Neon read replicas with Laravel Database Manager
+subtitle: Scale your application with Neon read replicas and Laravel Database Manager
 enableTableOfContents: true
 ---